BuiltByAmos-18/YT-Downloader/README.md

 ---

 ## Features
-- ðŸŽ¥ Download videos in multiple qualities (360p / 720p / 1080p / 4K when available)
+-  Download videos in multiple qualities (360p / 720p / 1080p / 4K when available)
-- ðŸŽµ Extract audio and save as MP3 or M4A
+-  Extract audio and save as MP3 or M4A
-- ðŸ“‘ Download full playlists automatically
+-  Download full playlists automatically
-- ðŸ–¼ Download thumbnails automatically
+-  Download thumbnails automatically
-- ðŸ“ Download subtitles (when present)
+-  Download subtitles (when present)
-- âš¡ Clean, colored CLI output with progress and ETA
+-  Clean, colored CLI output with progress and ETA
-- ðŸ“‚ Custom download folder support
+-  Custom download folder support
-- ðŸ” Avoids duplicate downloads using a history log
+-  Avoids duplicate downloads using a history log
-- ðŸ Built with Python and pytube, with optional moviepy for conversions
+-  Built with Python and pytube, with optional moviepy for conversions

 ---